 What are Jail Records?

 Massachusetts jail inmate search records are the documents and forms filled out whenever a change occurs in the life of an inmate.
 Things like moving them from jail to prison, or visitors they entertain along with court dates, rulings, and sentencing.
 If the inmate commits another crime while in prison, that offense is also documented and filed.
 Massachusetts inmate search records are maintained meticulously on a frequent basis as things occur and are shared among all the law enforcement agencies.
 Sharing of information is so that everyone will be on the same page when it comes to each inmate.

 MA does not have their own inmate search locator tool, but they allow you use to the VineLink system to find someone incarcerated in a Mass jail or prison.
 You will need the person’s name or prison ID to search.
 The results of the search will give you only basic information like their name, age, gender, race, prison ID, date of birth and where they are being held.
 You can also see the address and directions if you want to visit someone in a Mass prison.
 You may also use Massachusetts prison inmate search online that may give you a much more detailed report with all the inmate's criminal offenses and mug shots.

 Creating Public Jail Records

 MA creates jail records for each inmate in prison and keeps them updated frequently.
 From the time someone is arrested, a file is opened, and new forms and documents are completed and added to the record.
 Jail records are a vital part of the correctional process as they track each inmate as they progress through the penal system.
 Each event that takes place is documented and the file updated.
-Keeping jail records up to date and all are available in the Massachusetts inmate records search tool.
+All jail records are kept up to date and all are available in the Massachusetts inmate records search tool.
 Jail records are shared across all law enforcement agencies.

 Criminal Justice Quick Facts